Domain size asymptotics for Markov logic networks: Colour proportions expressible with quantifier-free MLNs and the relative strength of MLNs versus lifted Bayesian networks

 We will use the following notation, where $0 \leq m \leq n$ are integers:

 So intuitively speaking, $\mbW_n^m$ consists of the structures from $\mbW_n$ in which exactly $m$ elements are coloured, and note that $\mbW_n^0$ and $\mbW_n^n$ are singleton sets.

-The next result states, in a precise way, that there is an MLN $\mbbM$ such that no lifted Bayesian network, in a broad sense, can approximate the sequence of distributions $\mbbP_n^\mbbM$ that is determined by $\mbbM$.
-Recall the definition of {\em asymptotic total variation equivalence} in Section~\ref{Relative asymptotic expressivity}.
+The next result states, in a precise way, that there is an MLN $\mbbM$ over $\sigma$ such that no LBN over $\sigma$ can approximate the distributions $\mbbP_n^\mbbM$, for large $n \in \mbbN^+$, that are determined by $\mbbM$, let alone define them exactly.